Matanley/Coursera-Machine-Learning/README.md

 https://www.coursera.org/learn/machine-learning/home/welcome

 ##### My Notes
 The orginal author of this repository provide excellent codes for me to learn more about Andrew Ng's course.
 I am grateful to the author and Andrew for their generosity.
 Although we can implement all of these algorithms with existing libraries, it is always a great pleasure in understanding them from the scratch.
-I manually coded these code and modified them to be my own coding style just for learning's sake.
+I manually coded these programs and modified a bit according to my own coding style.